Becoming You With Julie

 • 💬 Comments

-I’ve been making this soup for years, though it’s evolved over time (as all good recipes seem to).
-I can never resist trying a little of this or that.
-But that’s the thing about lentil soup: it invites you to make it your own.
+I’ve been making some version of this lentil soup for years, and it’s evolved the way all good recipes do.
+That’s the beauty of lentil soup, though, it invites you to make it your own.
 Simple or dressed up, it’s always satisfying.

 Lentil soup in a bowl.